 Issues That Have to be Considered

-Technically, you do get to set your own hours while working at Vitac, but you should know that they require you provide at least 15 hours of closed captioning work every single week.
+Technically, you do get to set your own hours while working at Vitac, but you should know that they require that you provide at least 15 hours of closed captioning work every single week.
 The good news is that you will know that you’re making money each week, but it also limits the amount of additional work you can pick up during the week.
-If you decide to work for Vitac, I suggest that you complete your 15 hours during the start of the week and use the second half of the week to focus on higher paying, but less reliable work opportunities.
+If you decide to work for VITAC, I suggest that you complete your 15 hours during the start of the week and use the second half of the week to focus on higher paying, but less reliable work opportunities.

-While I don’t mind promising 15 hours a week to Vitac, I do have issues with the fact that they insist I work at least one weekend day each month.
+While I don’t mind promising 15 hours a week to VITAC, I do have issues with the fact that they insist I work at least one weekend day each month.
 They also stress that independent contractors will also be expected to work on all business holidays.

-Vitac hires you as a freelance independent contractor based on your resume and the new transcript you submit.
+VITAC hires you as a freelance independent contractor based on your resume and the new transcript you submit.
 They do advise that you attend their transcription boot camp.
-The camp isn't required, but it will give you a good idea of what to expect from the transcription company and will also show the company that you’re serious about doing quality work for company.
+The camp isn't required, but it will give you a good idea of what to expect from the transcription company and will also show the company that you’re serious about doing quality work for the company.

-Although Vitac does require the submission of a news transcript, they don’t require that you have any other experience, making the company ideal for anyone who is interested in doing transcription and closed captioning work.
+Although VITAC does require the submission of a news transcript, they don’t require that you have any other experience, making the company ideal for anyone who is interested in doing transcription and closed captioning work.
 It’s also a good choice for anyone who is interested in working at home, but who only wants to deal with one or two income streams.